-The primary interior lighting system utilizes 32-Watt linear fluorescent T8 lamps.
-Additionally, some compact fluorescent lamps (CFL) and LED lamps are installed in some offices and storage rooms.
+The primary interior lighting system for the preschool utilizes 32-watt linear fluorescent T8 lamps.
 Fixture types include 1-lamp, 2-lamp, 3-lamp, and 4-lamp, 4-foot-long recessed troffer fixtures with U-bend and linear tube lamps.
-Typically, T8 fluorescent lamps use electronic ballasts.
+A significant quantity of CFL, incandescent, and LED lamps are installed in restrooms, corridors, mechanical rooms, and storage rooms.

-Some of the linear fixtures in the mechanical and storage rooms have been converted to operate LED tube lamps.
-Auditorium fixtures have high-bay LED lamps that are manually controlled, along with HID spotlights for the stage area.
+Some of the linear fixtures in the offices and storage rooms have been converted to operate LED tube lamps.
 All exit signs are LED.
 Most fixtures are in fair condition.
-Interior lighting levels were generally sufficient.
-Lighting fixtures in most spaces are controlled by wall switches, while there are few occupancy sensor switches in the restrooms.
+Interior lighting levels are generally sufficient.
+Lighting fixtures in most spaces are controlled by wall switches.